ntsh/OneTapEstimates/README.md

 #  One Tap Estimates - An Apple Watch app built using SwiftUI

-A Scrum poker (aka [Planning poker](https://en.wikipedia.org/wiki/Planning_poker)) app built for agle teams to help in estimating user stories.
+A Scrum poker (aka [Planning poker](https://en.wikipedia.org/wiki/Planning_poker)) app built for agile teams to help in estimating user stories.